Addi-11/build-nanogpt/README.md

     - prevent model shock, exploding gradient, overshooting gradients

 10. **Cosine Decay Learning Scheduler :**
+    - reduce the learning rate during training using a cosine function.

 11. **Weight Decay Paramerter :**
     - done for parameters in participating in matrix multiplication and embeddings